Creative Commons License

 Éditions modernes

-• The Anglo-Norman Metrical Chronicle of Geoffrey Gaimar, Printed for the First Time in Entire from the Ms. in the British Museum, With Illustrative Notes and an Appendix Containing: The Lay of Havelok, The Legend of Ernulf, and The Life of Herward, Edited by Thomas Wright, London, The Caxton Society, 1850, 16 + 230 + 108 p. — Réimpr.: New York, Burt Franklin (Burt Franklin Research and Source Works Series, 154), 1967.
+• The Anglo-Norman Metrical Chronicle of Geoffrey Gaimar, printed for the first time in entire from the Ms. in the British Museum.
+With illustrative notes and an appendix containing The Lay of Havelok, The Legend of Ernulf, and The Life of Herward, edited by Thomas Wright, London, Black (Publications of The Caxton Society, 2), 1850, 15 + 229 + 108 p. (ici p.
+App.
+1-34) [GB] [IA]

-• Le Lai d'Haveloc and Gaimar's Haveloc Episode, Edited by Alexander Bell, Manchester, University Press; London et New York, Longmans and Green (Publications of the University of Manchester, French Series, 4), 1925, [iv] + 268 p.
+• Le Lai d'Haveloc and Gaimar's Haveloc Episode edited by Alexander Bell, Manchester, Manchester University Press; London, New York etc., Longmans, Green and Co.
+(Publications of the University of Manchester, French Series, 4), 1925, [vii] + 268 p.
+[GB] [HT] [IA]

 Réimpression d'un court extrait (v.
 672-680 et 901-914) avec traduction italienne en regard.